 The Front Porch project will bring creatives and local business owners together to create outdoor extensions of their businesses.
 The porches debuted on Friday, July 1 during the First Friday art crawl.
 This temporary pilot project will last up to one year.
 Inspiration for the project comes from the idea of the midwestern front porch - a space that is crucial to community, family, identity and conversation.
-The project has an emphasis on creating safe spaces as we emerge from the COVID-19 pandemic and reintroduce visitors and patrons to our urban center.
+The project has an emphasis on creating safe spaces as we reintroduce visitors and patrons to our urban center.
 Find all six locations using the list below and an interactive map.

 This project is a placemaking initiative that contributes to the identity, character, and culture of downtown by serving as an activator and catalyst for continued growth.
 Enhancing vibrancy through placemaking and programming is one of the Downtown Wichita organization's key areas of focus.

 Downtown Wichita received a grant from the National Endowment for the Arts and the Knight Foundation Fund at the Wichita Community Foundation for the project.

 National Endowment for the Arts

 Downtown Wichita in partnership with the City of Wichita has been approved for a $75,000 Our Town Grant from the National Endowment for the Arts.
 The funding will support a new initiative called the Front Porch project.
 This is one of 63 grants nationwide that the agency has approved in this category to support projects that integrate arts, culture and design activities into efforts that strengthen communities by advancing local economic, physical, and/or social outcomes; ultimately laying the groundwork for sustainable systems change.